ashutoshchikate/First-Project/README.md

 # First-Project
-this is my first git repository.
+This is my first git repository.
+Done...